ninakali/ninakali.github.io/notes/win2/index.md

 Like, no one cares so much, there wasn't even an image of the system in the release announcement posted in Computerworld.
 They could not be bothered to post a single commercial, so instead you see a photo from the Sun's competitor Apollo from the same magazine.
 Apollo had their own graphical system called Domain released around the same time, virtually unknown to anyone.
 See, told you, no one cares.
 Not when your computer is more expensive than notorious Apple Lisa.

+Sunwindows and Appolo Domain were just a few examples of people trying to make a graphical user interface.
+Another notable example from 1983 was the W windowing system, which was later rewritten into the X windowing system and became dominant on UNIX and Linux computers.
+However, these systems had little consequence for the users of personal computers.

 </div>